22Ujjwal/DaddyStood/README.md

 # DaddyStood - AI Trading App

-## ALERT! project in Progress Some major files are not pushes to open-source.
+## Update: Will be ready to deploy very soon, some major files are not pushed to open-source for reason.

 ![DaddyStood](https://via.placeholder.com/150)